K3 surfaces with two involutions and low Picard number: Some background

-\texttt{Magma} has a build-in function to calculate the Picard numbers of $X_p$ with $p$ of good reduction in the case that $X$ is a double cover of the plane.
-The function is based on~\cite{EJ10}.
+\texttt{Magma} has a built-in function to calculate the rank of $\Pic X_{p,\overline{\IF}_p}$ with $p$ of good reduction in the case that $X$ is a double cover of the plane.
+The function is based on Elsenhans and Jahnel's work~\cite{EJ10}.
 We will use this to compute upper bounds for our Picard number.